paybotic/synctera_client_library/docs/TemplateFieldsChargeSecured.md

 SetCurrency sets Currency field to given value.

-### GetChargeoffPeriod

-`func (o *TemplateFieldsChargeSecured) GetChargeoffPeriod() int32`

-GetChargeoffPeriod returns the ChargeoffPeriod field if non-nil, zero value otherwise.

-### GetChargeoffPeriodOk

-`func (o *TemplateFieldsChargeSecured) GetChargeoffPeriodOk() (*int32, bool)`

-GetChargeoffPeriodOk returns a tuple with the ChargeoffPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetChargeoffPeriod

-`func (o *TemplateFieldsChargeSecured) SetChargeoffPeriod(v int32)`

-SetChargeoffPeriod sets ChargeoffPeriod field to given value.

-### HasChargeoffPeriod

-`func (o *TemplateFieldsChargeSecured) HasChargeoffPeriod() bool`

-HasChargeoffPeriod returns a boolean if a field has been set.

-### GetDelinquencyPeriod
+### GetAutoPaymentPeriod

-`func (o *TemplateFieldsChargeSecured) GetDelinquencyPeriod() int32`
+`func (o *TemplateFieldsChargeSecured) GetAutoPaymentPeriod() int32`

-GetDelinquencyPeriod returns the DelinquencyPeriod field if non-nil, zero value otherwise.
+GetAutoPaymentPeriod returns the AutoPaymentPeriod field if non-nil, zero value otherwise.

-### GetDelinquencyPeriodOk
+### GetAutoPaymentPeriodOk

-`func (o *TemplateFieldsChargeSecured) GetDelinquencyPeriodOk() (*int32, bool)`
+`func (o *TemplateFieldsChargeSecured) GetAutoPaymentPeriodOk() (*int32, bool)`

-GetDelinquencyPeriodOk returns a tuple with the DelinquencyPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAutoPaymentPeriodOk returns a tuple with the AutoPaymentPeriod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDelinquencyPeriod
+### SetAutoPaymentPeriod

-`func (o *TemplateFieldsChargeSecured) SetDelinquencyPeriod(v int32)`
+`func (o *TemplateFieldsChargeSecured) SetAutoPaymentPeriod(v int32)`

-SetDelinquencyPeriod sets DelinquencyPeriod field to given value.
+SetAutoPaymentPeriod sets AutoPaymentPeriod field to given value.

-### HasDelinquencyPeriod
+### HasAutoPaymentPeriod

-`func (o *TemplateFieldsChargeSecured) HasDelinquencyPeriod() bool`
+`func (o *TemplateFieldsChargeSecured) HasAutoPaymentPeriod() bool`

-HasDelinquencyPeriod returns a boolean if a field has been set.
+HasAutoPaymentPeriod returns a boolean if a field has been set.

 ### GetGracePeriod